Sam Perkins

 Samuel Bruce Perkins (born June 14, 1961) is an American former professional basketball player and executive.
 Perkins was a three-time college All-American, was a member of the 1982 national champion North Carolina Tar Heels, and won a gold medal with the 1984 United States men's Olympic basketball team.
 Perkins played professionally in the National Basketball Association (NBA) for 17 seasons.

-High school career
+Early life

 Born in Brooklyn, New York, Perkins attended Samuel J. Tilden High School.
 He later attended and graduated from Shaker High School in Latham, New York.
 He was named large-school player of the year (high school) by the New York State Sportswriters Association in 1980 and was also named to the 35 Greatest Boys McDonald's All Americans team.

 College career

 Perkins attended college at the University of North Carolina and played basketball for the North Carolina Tar Heels from 1980 to 1984.
 He was named ACC Rookie of the Year in 1981 and starred alongside future NBA Hall of Famers James Worthy and Michael Jordan on the Tar Heels' 1982 NCAA championship team.
 A three-time All-American, Perkins was the 1984 USA Basketball Male Athlete of the Year.
 Perkins finished his collegiate basketball career as the Tar Heels' all-time leader in rebounds and blocked shots and as the second-highest scorer in team history.
 He graduated from UNC in 1984.
 Perkins was a co-captain of the gold medal-winning 1984 United States men's Olympic basketball team.
 He was named first-team All-Atlantic Coast Conference three times in his Tar Heel career.